3 minute read

 This underscores why communication is paramount in leadership and management, which is the reason I maintain a dedicated page on the subject of communication.

-An essential tool for enhancing interpersonal communication, and even the internal dialogue we have with ourselves, is the meta-model patterns of communication.
-Originating from Neuro-linguistic programming (NLP), these patterns allow us to reverse engineer communication, uncovering information that might be deleted, distorted, or generalized, in the language of NLP.
+The meta-model patterns of communication are an essential tool for enhancing interpersonal communication and even our internal dialogue.
+Originating from Neuro-linguistic programming (NLP), these patterns allow us to reverse engineer communication, uncovering information that might be deleted, distorted, or generalized in the language of NLP.

 The Meta-Model